phanhuyhiep/phanhuyhiep/README.md

   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with FastAPI, a powerful Python web framework.
   - Diving into MongoDB for efficient and scalable database management.
+  - You can check out my projects at [Repositories](https://github.com/phanhuyhiep?tab=repositories).
 <!--
  ## 🏆 Achievements